Can You Give Your Child Up to the State?

 These are all valid questions to have if you are considering giving up your child to the state.
 However, the process of placing a child within state custody is a bit more complicated than simply dropping your child off with a social worker.

 The paths for placing a child in state custody vary state by state.
 What is possible in one state may not be in another.
-In addition, different state agencies have different amounts of resources and funds available to them — which means that they may not have the space or resources to take a voluntary placement at a given time.
+In addition, different state agencies have different amounts of resources and funds available to them — which means that they may not have space or resources to take a voluntary placement at a given time.

 1. Respite Foster Care

-Respite foster care is usually a state-provided service reserved for foster families, but some states do provide this service to biological and adoptive parents who are in need of it.
 For these families, respite care comes at a cost, typically more than you would pay a traditional babysitter.
 It is a way for parents to receive professional childcare at times when they need a break for one reason or another.
-If you are interested in temporary care for your child without terminating your parental rights, respite care may be the right path for you.

 2. Voluntary Relinquishment, a.k.a.
 “Refusal to Assume Parental Responsibility”

-For most foster care cases, a state agency has determined a child is unsafe in parent’s home, and the child is removed involuntarily.
 On the other hand, a refusal to assume parental responsibility (RAPR) is a voluntary relinquishment of a child into state custody.
 Often, this occurs because a parent decides they cannot provide the safe, supportive environment their child needs.

 These are usually complicated situations for both the surrendering parent and state authorities.
-A court will not allow you to sign over your parental rights in a RAPR, but they often cannot order you to take care of a child that you don’t feel you can keep safe.
-In this case, your situation will proceed as any other Child Protective Services case.
-It will often be presented before a judge, and the state will, in essence, sue for the custody of your children.
-You cannot just “give” your child up to the state; it must first be ruled that this choice is in the best interest of everyone involved.
+A court will not allow you to sign over your parental rights in an RAPR, but they often cannot order you to take care of a child that you don’t feel you can keep safe.

 This is not an option in every state.
 In some cases, you will retain parental rights while your child is placed in a conservatorship or a specialized home for any additional services they may need.
+Before considering this option in any more detail, speak to a family law attorney.

 3. Temporary Guardianship or Relative Adoption